thenoursehorse/risb/docs/tutorials/self-consistent.md

     Returns
     -------
     mesh : numpy.ndarray
-        The mesh in crystal coordinates, indexed as k, dim_1, dim_2, ..., dim_d
+        The mesh in fractional coordinates, indexed as k, dim_1, dim_2, ..., dim_d
     """

     # Total number of k-points on the mesh